Settling into a new country as digital nomads isn’t always easy…⁣

 Most nomads are big on value for money.

-Check out our full review of the best travel insurance for digital nomads and complete digital nomad health insurance guide.
-You can also check out our full SafetyWing review and Genki insurance review learn more about why they are so popular for digital nomads.
+Check out our full review of the best digital nomad insurance options and complete digital nomad health insurance guide.
+You can also check out our full SafetyWing review and Genki insurance review to learn more about why they are so popular for digital nomads.

 Not sure if travel insurance or health insurance is right for you?
 Read through our health insurance vs travel insurance guide to learn more about both.